 The spring 2018 series of Research Talks celebrates research and provides an opportunity for staff, faculty, and students to learn more about some of the world-class research underway at Waterloo.

 Please register using the form below as seating is limited and registration will close when room capacity is reached.

 Light refreshments will be provided but feel free to bring your lunch.

-A panel presentation for Waterloo staff, faculty, and students featuring:
+A panel presentation about knowledge, history, and research for Waterloo staff, faculty, and students featuring:

 Research Talks is supported by the Research Support Fund.